jsakamoto/Toolbelt.AspNetCore.CssLiveReloader/README.md

 ## How to use

-1. Add `` NuGet package reference to your ASP.NET Core Web App project.
+1. Add `Toolbelt.AspNetCore.CssLiveReloader` NuGet package reference to your ASP.NET Core Web App project.

 ```shell
 dotnet add package Toolbelt.AspNetCore.CssLiveReloader
 ```

-2. Add `app.UseCssLiveReload();` in your startup code, like this:
+2. After installing this package, **what you have to do is just add one line `app.UseCssLiveReload();`** in your startup code, like this:

 ```csharp
 ...